Quality, Clinical Practice Guidelines and Medical Necessity

 We strive to meet the highest quality and safety standards.

-- To improve the health status of LifeWorks Advantage Members.
+- Improving the health status of LifeWorks Advantage Members.

-- To ensure access to high quality and safe health care services in the LifeWorks Advantage service area.
+- Ensuring access to high quality and safe health care services in the LifeWorks Advantage service area.

 For more information about the LifeWorks Advantage Quality program, please call Member Services at 1-844-854-6883 (TTY 711).
 Calls to this number are free.